SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-lists-and-libraries.md

 <a name="themingimpact"> </a>
 ## Custom branding

-If your site happens to use a custom theme, this custom theme is respected in the "modern" list and library experiences as shown in the following sample:
+If your site happens to use a custom theme, this custom theme is respected in the "modern" list and library experiences as shown in the following sample.

 *Figure 3.
 Modern list with custom branding coming from custom theme*